reportportal/example-custom-analyzer/README.md

 # Custom analyzer

-Since version 4.0 ReportPortal uses a new version of analyzer.
-The implementation of analyzer was moved to the separate service.
-If the default implementation does not provide a solution it can be extended by custom realization of analyzer.
-Default analyzer can work together with custom.
-ReportPortal has a [client](https://github.com/reportportal/service-api/blob/develop/src/main/java/com/epam/ta/reportportal/core/analyzer/client/AnalyzerServiceClient.java) communicate with analyzers by HTTP and it has pretty simple interface.
+Since the version 4.0 Report Portal uses a new version of an analyzer.
+The implementation of the analyzer was moved to the separate service.
+If the default implementation does not provide a solution it can be extended by a custom implementation of an analyzer.
+The default analyzer can work together with a custom one.
+ReportPortal has a [client](https://github.com/reportportal/service-api/blob/develop/src/main/java/com/epam/ta/reportportal/core/analyzer/client/AnalyzerServiceClient.java) that communicates with analyzers by HTTP and it has a pretty simple interface.

 ### Supported endpoints:

-All supported endpoints that should be implemented in custom analyzer are:
+All supported endpoints that could be implemented in a custom analyzer are:

 [Analyze launch](#analyze)
 ```yaml